TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: System Model

-As shown in \cite{Jafar_TIM}, for every TIM problem described by topology matrix $\mathcal{T}$, there is an associated IC problem (and vice versa) described by antidote matrix $\mathcal{A} = {\bf 1} - \mathcal{T}$.
-Here ${\bf 1}$ denotes the matrix with all entries equal to 1.
-For corresponding instances of IC and TIM, the IC capacity region is an outer bound on the TIM DoF region, and the two are equivalent under linear solutions.
+As shown in \cite{Jafar_TIM}, for corresponding instances of the TIM problem and the index coding problem, described by the same topology matrix ${\Tm}$ and message set $\Mc$, the index coding capacity region is an outer bound on the TIM DoF region, and the two are equivalent under linear solutions \cite{Jafar_TIM}.
 Fig. \ref{fig:timic} shows an example.